 This is the safety alert symbol.
-When this symbol is noticed on the machine or in this manual, be alert for the potential of personal injury.
+When you see this symbol on your machine or in this manual, be alert for the potential of personal injury.

 Follow the precautions and safe operating practices highlighted by this symbol.

 A signal word - DANGER, WARNING, or CAUTION - is used with the safety alert symbol.
 DANGER identifies the most serious hazards.